Velorexe/UVNF-Unity-Visual-Novel-Framework/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-The art that is contributed by artist **Jocelyn Hatch** are not for commercial use and should be removed from your project when published commercially.
+The art that is contributed by artist **Jocelyn Hatch** is not for commercial use and should be removed from your project when published commercially.
+When the art is found used by products in a case mentioned above, we kindly ask you either take down the product or remove the content that's marked as non-commercial use.
 The commisioned art is only used for creating example scenes, trailers and/or tutorial videos create by **Velorexe** or other users.
-When the art is found used by products in a case mentioned above as not-allowed, we kindly ask you either take down the product or remove the content that's marked as non-commercial use.